Lumentric/feed-me-migrations/README.md

 ## Requirements

-This plugin requires Craft CMS 4.8.0 or later, and PHP 8.0.2 or later.
+This plugin requires Craft CMS 4.6.0 or later, Feed Me 5.4.0 or later, and PHP 8.0.2 or later.

 ## Installation